 Benefits of organizational assessment

 Organizational assessment judges a company or group’s performance, effectiveness, and efficiency.
-This kind of evaluation can benefit in many ways, such as:
+This kind of evaluation can employee benefit in many ways, such as:

 - Better decision-making: Organizational assessment can assist in identifying an organization’s strengths, weaknesses, opportunities, and threats, providing important information for decision-making.